Established

 Degrees

 The college offers a Bachelor of Health Science in Communication Sciences and Disorders or Health Science, and a Bachelor of Public Health degree.
 The Public Health program is designed to provide students with foundational skills for both individual and community based health care.
 The Health Science program is designed to provide students with knowledge and skills to pursue careers in medicine, rehabilitation, therapeutic care, and communication sciences.
-Health Science specializations include: general health science, pre-occupational therapy, occupational therapy accelerated, pre-physical therapy, and preprofessional.
+Health Science specializations include: applied brain science, occupational therapy accelerated, pre-rehabilitation, and preprofessional.

 Doctor of Occupational Therapy | OTD